harindravydya/Demo-News-Design/README.md

 # News API
 This is the API for creating, updating & retrieving news articles.
 This product runs on in-memory db and every required library is provided as maven dependency.
+This shows how test cases can be applied at different layers of applications (Controller,Services).

 # H2 Console